mlcommons/ck/README.md

 Open ACM ReQuEST tournaments are now using our approach and technology to co-design efficient SW/HW stack for deep learning and other emerging workloads: http://cKnowledge.org/request

-You can also download and view one of our CK-based interactive and reproducible articles as following:
+You can also download and view one of our CK-based interactive and reproducible articles as follows:
 ```
  $ ck pull repo:ck-docker
  $ ck run docker:ck-interactive-article --browser (--sudo)